 Fashion and Textile Museum

-Following this, The Enigma of the Hour: 100 Years of Psychoanalytic Thought (June 6 – August 4) marks the centenary of The International Journal of Psychoanalysis, founded in 1920 by Ernest Jones and Sigmund Freud.
+At the Freud Museum London, The Enigma of the Hour: 100 Years of Psychoanalytic Thought (until August 4) marks the centenary of The International Journal of Psychoanalysis, founded in 1920 by Ernest Jones and Sigmund Freud.
 The exhibition combines archival material from the inception of the journal, alongside work by 20th century and contemporary artists exploring the ideas and themes which are ever present in both psychoanalysis and art, including the unconscious, metaphor and dreams.

-The first UK solo exhibition by Patricia Domínguez (July 4 – September 8) follows, which includes a major new commission by the Chilean installation artist.
+Over at Gasworks, is the first UK solo exhibition by Patricia Domínguez (July 4 – September 8), which includes a major new commission by the Chilean installation artist.
 In her show, Domínguez presents her ongoing work on ethnobotany and shamanistic processes in a multimedia installation combining sculpture and video, and tracing the colonial circulations of seeds and data in a hyperconnected society.